-Trump says he and China's Xi will not meet before March 1 trade deadline
+No talks between Trump and China's Xi before trade deadline

 WASHINGTON (Reuters) - President Donald Trump said on Thursday he did not plan to meet with Chinese President Xi Jinping before a March 1 deadline set by the two countries to achieve a trade deal.

-Asked by a reporter whether there would be a meeting before the deadline, Trump said: “No.”
+Asked during an event in the Oval Office whether there would be a meeting before the deadline, Trump said: “No.”

 When asked whether there would be a meeting in the next month or so, Trump said: “Not yet.
-Maybe.”
+Maybe.
+Probably too soon.
+Probably too soon.”

 The remarks confirmed comments from administration officials who said the two men were unlikely to meet before the deadline, dampening hopes of a quick trade pact and sparking a drop in U.S stock markets.
-Trump has said previously he would need to meet with Xi to seal a final deal.

-Late last year China and the United States agreed to take a 90-day hiatus in their trade war to negotiate an agreement.
+Late last year during a dinner between Trump and Xi in Argentina, the two men agreed to take a 90-day hiatus in their trade war to give their teams time to negotiate an agreement.

+If the talks do not succeed, Trump has threatened to increase U.S. tariffs on Chinese imports.
 Another round of talks is scheduled for next week in Beijing.

+Trump, who is proud of having a warm relationship with Xi, said last week he would meet with him again to hammer out a final deal.

 White House economic adviser Larry Kudlow told reporters that the leaders of the two economic superpowers could still meet at a later date.